dolfinus/setuptools-git-versioning/README.md

 - `version_file`: path to VERSION file, to read version from it instead of using `static_version`

 - `count_commits_from_version_file`: `True` to fetch `version_file` last commit instead of tag commit, `False` otherwise

+- `branch_formatter`: callback to format branch name before calculating version from it

 ### Substitions